kyonifer/koma/README.md

 000067.000
 ```

-Many special functions are supported (see [here](src/main/golem/matrixfuncs.kt) for a complete list):
+Many special functions are supported (see [the matrix interface](src/main/golem/matrix/Matrix.kt) for a complete list):

 ```Kotlin